History Of D.M Lefever

 1869 D.M.
 Lefever moves to Auburn NY and establishes himself as a gunmaker.
 He began working on breech loading rifles and shotguns.

-1871-1872.
+1872.
 D.M.
 Lefever joins with Francis Dangerfield of Auburn NY to form F.S.
 Dangerfield and Co.
 Dangerfield is listed as a machinist both before and after his partnership with Lefever.
-Guns made by the were stamped Dangerfiels and Lefever.
-As patent was filed in Dangerfield's name for a breechloading shotgun.
+Guns made by them were stamped Dangerfield and Lefever.
+A patent was filed in Dangerfield's name for a breechloading shotgun.
 The patent is assigned to Dangerfield and Lefever, but was subsequently known as Lefever's patent.

 1879 Nichols and Lefever split.
 Nichols along with N&L superintendent J.W.
 Livingston continue to make guns from leftover N&L parts for another years or so.
 D.M.
 Lefever sets himself up as D.M.
 Lefever and concentrates on hammerless, cocking lever guns to separate himself from Nichols who made hammer guns.